cgalpin92/project2-potterquiz/README.md

   - I have tested that the player is required to create a username before they can proceed with playing the game.

   - I have tested each quiz to ensure that all questions appear correctly, that the checkAnswer function works and identifies the correct answer for the choice selected by the player.
-I have checked that when either the correct or incorrect selection is identifies, the relevant score increments correctly.
+I have checked that when either the correct or incorrect selection is identified, the relevant score increments correctly.

   - I have tested that the correct alert message appears depending on the score the player achieves;
     - If the player achieves 0 correct scores the alert message offers condolences.
-    - If the player achieves some correct score and some incorrect scores the alert message congratulates the user but suggests they play again and try and beat the score.
+    - If the player achieves some correct scores and some incorrect scores the alert message congratulates the user but suggests they play again and try and beat the score.
     - If the player achieves 10 out of 10 correct they are congratulated but not offered to beat their score as this is not possible.

   - I have tested that when replaying a game: